 Be that as it may, whatever the motivations, except for numbers, there is no doubt about what happened next …

 As was very common in the 4th century, the "church" solved the problem with violence.
-Ursicinus hid himself in a church building, and the "Christians" battled outside until 137 people were killed.
+JND Kelly says that Damasus "hired a gang of thugs" to go after Ursicinus.
+I have no idea if that is true, but it must have been Damasus' side who had the upper hand because Ursicinus had to hide himself in a church building.
+The "Christians" battled outside until 137 people were killed.
 There are no numbers for the injured.

 The prefect of Rome was thus obliged to quell the uprising.
 He decided on behalf of Pope Damasus I, and the issue, for the most part, was settled.
-The following year the emperor Valentinian got involved, banished Ursicinus, and Pope Damasus I was able to settle into an 18-year reign that included the final triumph of the Nicene faith—or something similar to it, anyway—at the Council of Constantinople.
+The following year the emperor Valentinian got involved, banished Ursicinus, and Pope Damasus I was able to settle into an 18-year reign that included the final triumph of the Nicene faith—or something similar to it, anyway— under emperor Theodosius I.

 Pope Damasus I was familiar with and a supporter of Jerome's Latin translation of the Bible, which would become the Vulgate, and he is also the one who introduced the Latin Psalter.

-Though his enemies accused him of being a violent man, his steadfastness in defense of the Council of Nicea likely had much to do with virtually ending the Arian heresy in 381 at the Council of Constantinople (except for among the Germanic tribes that would invade Italy within about 20 years).
+Though his enemies accused him of being a violent man, his steadfastness in defense of the Council of Nicea likely had much to do with virtually ending the Arian heresy in 383 under Theodosius (except among the Germanic tribes that would invade Italy within about 20 years).

 Or return to Chronological List of All Popes